Biomedical/Bedside/ICU Device Integration

 - Infusion Pumps drug/fluid delivery tracking in EMR for long term critical care.

-- Enabling medical devices, such as infusion pumps, ECG machines and Glucometers, to wirelessly send data from the ICU to a patient’s medical record or to a physician
+- Enabling medical devices, such as infusion pumps, ECG machines and Glucometers, to wirelessly send data from the ICU/system to a patient’s medical record or to a physician

 - Home care and chronic disease monitoring systems that provide patient feedback, patient monitoring and alerts (to both patients and physicians) to the EMR.